claygod/Rumba/README.md

 # Installation

-copy and unpack for hosting distribution
+- Copy and unpack for hosting distribution
+- Edit app.local_path_left = "htdocs" in index.lua
+- In the configuration file in "httpd.conf" in DirectoryIndex section add index.lua and uncomment the line "LoadModule lua_module modules/mod_lua.so"